greyshirtguy/Pro7ChordEditorWin/README.md

 This is a very simple/crude chord editor for Pro7 on Windows:
 ![Screenshot](Pro7ChordEditor/Graphics/Screenshot.png)
-*Mac version is on my "TODO oneday list"*
+*Mac version is on my "TODO one-day list"*

 You can add/edit chords to the lyrics of a song by typing them in [ChordPro](https://www.chordpro.org/) format.
+(Close Pro7 first).
-Just type them inline with the text surrounded by square brackets.
+Just type them directly inline with the lyrics text [in square brackets].
 You can insert a chord by typing either [, ], or any letter from A-G.
-Once saved, the inline chords can then be displayed using the `Chords` option for textboxes on your stage display (the same as Multitracks).
+Once saved, re-open Pro7 and the inline chords can then be displayed using the `Chords` option for textboxes on your stage display (the same as Multitracks).

 ![Stagedisplay](Pro7ChordEditor/Graphics/Stagedisplay.png)